At Clinique MFML, we have the knowledge and know-how to detect and treat various oral pathologies.

 Multiple diseases may be present in the oral and maxillofacial spheres, such as cysts, gingival lesions or malignant tumors.
 In many cases, they go undetected because they are not necessarily associated with pain.
 This is why it is important to undergo a routine examination to detect them.

-Drs.
-Lenis and Chouinard have the expertise needed to treat the various cases presented to them.
-They have been trained to detect and treat different lesions that can be present in the mouth, jaw and face.
+Dr. Lenis has the expertise needed to treat the various cases presented to them.
+He has been trained to detect and treat different lesions that can be present in the mouth, jaw and face.
 After reviewing your medical history and an appropriate clinical examination, a biopsy must sometimes be performed.

 The specimen collected thereafter will be sent to the pathology laboratory for analysis.
 Microscopic examination of the tissues collected will make it possible to establish the final diagnosis.
 Our specialist surgeons will then be able to determine the action to be taken and direct you to the most appropriate medical or surgical treatment.